 If not a commercial vendor, a recent health report (no older than three months) from the animal facility must be submitted to the BLAF Manager at least six weeks before the planned experiment or shipment of animals.
-Please contact the BLAF Manager at least six weeks before the planned experiment for the receipt of the animals.
+Please contact the BLAF Manager at least six weeks before the planned experiment or shipment to make arrangements for the receipt of the animals.

 Health reports for all animals will be submitted to the BLAF Manager 6 weeks prior to planned shipment/ experiment.
-Health reports for each monkey will be generated by the attending veterinarian at McL
+Health reports for each monkey will be generated by the attending veterinarian at McL (